Beginning Farmer Real Estate Loan

 - Applicant may not have previously owned any substantial farmland greater than 30 percent of the average farm size in the county where the parcel is located

 Proceeds may be used to purchase agricultural real estate.

-Interest rate: The interest rate is fixed at 1.0% below BND’s base rate with a maximum of 6.00% per year for the first five years of the loan.
+- The interest rate fixed at 1.00% below BND’s base rate for the first five years with a maximum of 6.00% per year.
 For the second five years of the loan, interest is variable at 1.00% below BND’s base rate at that time, adjusted annually on the anniversary date.
 For the remaining period of the loan, interest is variable and adjusted equal to BND’s base rate.

 Fees: All costs incurred by BND in connection with a loan application and a loan closing must be paid by the borrower.